-Q: How do I convert oxygen data logged by the optode to other units?
+Q: How do I convert oxygen data logged by the Optode to other units?

-A: The optode measures and presents data in micromole dissolved oxygen per liter ( $\mu$ mol/l).
-This unit is often also called micromolar ( $\mu$ M).
+A: The Optode measures and presents data in micromole dissolved oxygen per liter (μ mol/I).
+This unit is often also called micromolar (μ M).
 Depending on the background and tradition of the user converting into other units might be useful.

 To convert into mg/l the obtained values have to be divided by 31.25.
 To obtain ml/l the obtained values have to be divided by 44.66.
-To obtain $\mu$ m/kg the density of the water has to be calculated from temperature, salinity and pressure values that are measured in parallel with the oxygen.
+To obtain μ m/kg the density of the water has to be calculated from temperature, salinity and pressure values that are measured in parallel with the oxygen.

 For more specific information about this subject please look in: Methods of Seawater Analysis, 3rd Edition (1999).
 Klaus Grasshoff (Editor), Klaus Kremling (Editor), Manfred Ehrhardt (Editor).
 ISBN: 3-527-29589-5.
 Wiley.

-Q: What is the use of the phase, amp and rawTemp data in the long RS232 data format when using the Optode in stand alone mode?
+Q: What is the use of the phase, amp and rawTemp data in the long AiCap/RS232 data format when using the Optode in standalone mode?